Submission of Work for Assessment (Taught Programmes) - 2021/22

 - For limited number of assessments, electronic submission is not appropriate, (for example because the work is an artefact of a circuit board) and the work should be submitted as advised by the Module Organiser.

 - The deadline for submission will be 15.00 on the specified date.

-- The specified date for submitting work for assessment should be a Monday, Tuesday, Wednesday, Thursday or Friday and may include vacations provided the submission is electronic.
+- The specified date for submitting work for assessment should be a Monday, Tuesday, Wednesday, Thursday or Friday and may not include student vacations.

 - Students should be reminded, when work for assessment is set, that the deadline for a piece of work is the last possible time for the work to be submitted without penalty for late submission (in the absence of extenuating circumstances) and that time should be allowed for the submission process and for checking the quality of the submission.
 The earliest time for submission being one week ahead of the deadline.

 - Electronic submission will only be considered as ‘submitted’ on successful completion of the defined submission process.
 Failed submission attempts, or partial completion of the electronic process by the deadline will not be considered as ‘submitted’.

 - In instances of a student submitting an electronic file for assessment that fails to comply with the published instructions, and the work cannot be marked as a result (e.g. the file type cannot be opened and read) then this work will be given a mark of zero.
 This recognises that a submission has been made by the deadline, but cannot be assessed.

 - The student is responsible for checking the quality of the electronic submission.
 Students should check that the correct file has been uploaded and resolve any issues with corruption in transit.
 Where any work submitted has been corrupted in transit, to the extent that the final submission cannot be assessed, the work will be given a mark of zero.